magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_timeless-teachings.md

 first, then learns to walk, then to run and when it is fully grown, can travel half way round the world to Thailand.

-if given with good intention, can bring happiness to oneself and others.
+Dāna, if given with good intention, can bring happiness to oneself and others.
 But until sīla is complete, giving is not pure, because we may steal from one person and give to another.

 Seeking pleasure and having fun is never-ending, one is never satisfied.
 It’s like a water jar with a hole in it.
 We try to fill it but the water